Ditectrev/Scrum-Master-I-PSM-I-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### When a Development Team is having trouble delivering a working Increment because they don't understand a functional requirement, what should they do? (choose the best answer)
+### When the Developers are having trouble delivering a working Increment because they don't understand a functional requirement, what should they do? (choose the best answer)

-- [ ] Add a specialist to the Development Team.
+- [ ] Add a specialist to the Developers.
 - [ ] Partially complete the functionality, and discuss the remaining work at the Sprint Review.
 - [x] Collaborate with the Product Owner to determine what is possible and acceptable.
 - [ ] Defer the work to a more appropriate Sprint.